-The Syro-Malabar Catholic Community is one of the vibrant migrant community in Derbyshire.
-It had a very tiny beginning in later half of the year 2002.
-However it had a steady and constant growth during the last 10 years.
-Today there are approximately 120 Syro-Malabar catholic families living in Derbyshire.
-Most of the community members are professionals working in Health and Social Care, Information Technology, Social Work and similar fields.
-Currently Fr.
-Varghese Konthuruthy from Nottingham says Holy Mass in Malayalam on every 4th Sunday of the month at St Joseph’s.
+The Syro-Malabar Catholic community is one of the vibrant migrant communities in Derbyshire.
+It began gradually in the later half of the year 2002, but has experienced a steady growth during the last ten years.
+Today, there are approximately one hundred and twenty Syro-Malabar Catholic families living in Derbyshire.
+Most members of this community are professionals working in healthcare and social care, in information technology, in social work and similar fields.
+Currently, Father Mathew Neriattil Biju in Nottingham says Holy Mass in the Syro-Malabar rite (in Malayalam) on every fourth Sunday of the month at Saint Joseph’s.

 The Syro-Malabar community today

-The growth of Syro-Malabar in the 20th century is widely admitted as marvellous.
-This energetic Church took up challenges in the Mission fields and from 1962 Syro-Malabar Exarchates were elevated to the status of Eparchies.
-Taking into consideration the age old traditions and the enormous growth of the Apostolic and Indian Church and in order to rectify the above anomaly, Pope John Paul II, by the constitution Quae Maiori, dated 16th December 1992, raised the Syro-Malabar Church to the status of Major Archiepiscopal Sui iuris Church with the title of Ernakulam – Angamaly.
+The growth of the Syro-Malabar Church in the twentieth century has amazed observers.
+This energetic Church took up new challenges in the mission fields and, from 1962, Syro-Malabar exarchates were elevated to the status of eparchies.
+Taking into consideration the age old traditions and the enormous growth of this Apostolic and Indian Church, and in order to address the new structures erected, the Holy Father Pope John Paul II, with the constitution Quae Maiori, dated the 16th of December, 1992, raised the Syro-Malabar Church to the status of Major Archiepiscopal Sui iuris Church with the title of Ernakulam – Angamaly.

-At present the Syro-Malabar Major Achiepiscopal Church has 15 Eparchies inside its proper territory under 4 metropolitan sees and 11 Eparchies outside the proper territory.
-An Eparchy was erected in Chicago for the Syro-Malabar migrants in February 2001.
-It is considered to be a remarkable event and milestone in the history of the Syro-Malabar Church.
-The community now has approximately 4 million members world-wide.
+At present, the Syro-Malabar Major Achiepiscopal Church has fifteen eparchies inside its proper territory, under four metropolitan sees, and eleven eparchies outside the proper territory.
+An eparchy was recently erected in Chicago for Syro-Malabar migrants to that city, in February 2001.
+It was considered to be a remarkable event and a milestone in the history of the Syro-Malabar Church.
+The Syro-Malabar Church now includes approximately four million members world-wide.

 Syro-Malabar Community in the UK

-In the beginning of 1990 people from India started to arrive in U.K. following their professional jobs.
-The English community already welcomed and appreciated the exemplary family and religious life of Indians.
-Even then the Indian community wanted their own priests to satisfy their religious needs.
-The Bishops understood this need and gave permission for a priest from India to come to UK to provide pastoral care.
-At present most of the Syro-Malabar Congregations in U.K. celebrate Holy Mass once in a month in their own language.
-Today 75 priests from India provide pastoral care in England & Wales.
+In the beginning of 1990, people from India started to arrive in United Kingdom, following their professions and acquiring jobs here.
+English society has welcomed and appreciates the exemplary family and religious life of Indian Catholics.
+However, even in 1990, the Indian community wanted to have priests of their own Church and Rite, to satisfy their religious needs.
+The Bishops of England and Wales understood this need and gave permission for a priest from India to come to the United Kingdom, to provide pastoral care.
+At present, most of the Syro-Malabar congregations in the United Kingdom celebrate Holy Mass once a month in their own language.
+Today seventy-five priests from India provide pastoral care in the dioceses of England and Wales.

-This report was prepared by Mr. Sabu Mathew with the help and advise of Fr.
-Varghese Konthuruth
+This report was prepared by Mr. Sabu Mathew with the help and advice of Fr.
+Varghese Konthuruth.